DamesMakingGames/manual/manual/cmte-organizing.md

 The committee meets on the **1st Tuesday of every month** at DMG HQ (32 Lisgar St, 3rd floor).
 It is an open meeting; non-members and volunteers are invited to attend.

-_During the COVID-19 crisis, meetings are held on Zoom.
+_During the COVID-19 crisis, meetings are held online.
 To receive the meeting details, please register for the committee meeting at dmg.to_

 ## Current Projects